moxxiepox/yask-spec-kit/README.md

 - Must fix cursor implementation automation, currently as a 'mode' or modified custom instruction for Plan mode, only tried as a custom mode.
 - Add VS-based profile for Roo and Kilo.

--! remove dependency on spec.sh script.
-Almost fully achieved.
+-! remove dependency on spec.sh script. ✅ COMPLETED.
 ? ...should we remove installer dependency altogether and bundle different zip releases for specific agent wrappers?

 -! refine cross-documentation workflow, check that when updating design, it checks if it needs to update requirements, make more open to also changing ALL docs